-Ornamental Bulb Crops (Bulbous Iris, Narcissus)

-Western WA: Make a single application of 4 pounds per acre.
+Ornamental Bulb Crops (Bulbous Iris, Narcissus)Western WA: Make a single application of 3.2 quarts per acre.
 Apply after planting, but no later than 4 weeks prior to bulb emergence (usually late September or October).
-Do not replant treated areas to any crop within 1 year after last application, as injury to subsequent crops may result.
+Do not replant treated areas to any crop within 1 year after last application as injury to subsequent crops may result.
 Plumosus Fern

-FL: Hand weed and mow fern; then make a single application of 3 pounds per acre within 3 to 5 days.
-Do not cultivate or disturb soil after application, as crop injury may result.
+FL: Hand weed and mow fern, then make a single application of 2.4 quarts per acre within 3 to 5 days.
+Do not cultivate or disturb soil after application as crop injury may result.
 Treat only established stands at least 1 year old.